 Are you stumped on finding out how to stop snoring?
-Luckily, there are multiple solutions and remedies, and an adjustable bed can help you accomplish the goal of a night filled with sweet, sweet snoring-free silence.
+Luckily, there are multiple solutions and remedies that can help you accomplish the goal of a night filled with sweet, sweet snore-free silence.
 We can(‘t) hear it already!

 1. Change Your Bed and Pillow Position